Rhythm dance: Background

 All changes of position, dance steps, rotations, and turns are allowed, as long as they follow the music and the designated rhythms.
 The two skaters can fully extend their arms while skating in a hand-to-hand hold only if it reflects the character of their chosen music rhythm, but this method of separation must not be excessively used.
 Both partners must perform "difficult, original, varied and intricate footwork" during the RD.
 As of the 2019–20 season, female ice dancers were allowed to wear trousers; in the 2024–2025 season, both partners could wear trousers of any length during their RD.

 American ice dancers Madison Chock and Evan Bates hold the highest RD score of 93.91, which they achieved at the World Team Trophy in 2023.

-Requirements 2025-2026 season
+Requirements 2026-2027 season

 The required elements for the RD are announced by the ISU yearly.
-As of the 2022-2023 season, senior ice dancers no longer had to perform a pattern dance in the RDs, but instead were required to execute a choreographic rhythm sequence, which was evaluated as a choreographic element by the judges.
 The elements that may be required in the RD are: dance lift(s), dance spin(s), turn sequence(s), step sequence(s), pattern dance element(s), and choreographic element(s).

-The RD has to reflect the character of the music and/or theme(s) of the selected rhythm or theme.
-For the 2025-2026 season, which was published in May 2025, the ISU selected for both seniors and junior teams was "The Music, Dance Styles and Feeling of the 1990s".
-The music teams chose had to be released, either as a cover version or originally, during the 1990s, as long as the music "takes inspiration from the high energy and entertaining dance styles from this decade".
-They could use music created via artificial intelligence inspired by the 1990s.
-The ISU gave examples of the genres of music teams could use, although they were not limited to these choices: pop and/or Street Latin, House music and/or Techno, Hip-hop, and Grunge Rock.
-The ISU also stated that the required characteristics of the RD's music style had to be "[h]igh energy and crowd pleasing, demonstrating the essence of the 1990s".
-The RD was not based on the Classical, Contemporary, Folk, and Ballroom styles of dance and could not be skated in the style of that season's FD.
-ISU's requirement that all music chosen for ice dancing competitions "must not include aggressive and/or offending lyrics" was also in effect for RDs.
-RD music that did not adhere to the ISU's music requirements was subject to deductions in the teams' scores.